 The fact that there is such a strong element of humor in "Teen Titans" makes itdifferent than most superhero shows.
 But our humor is not ironic at all - we'renot mocking our characters, we're just incorporating humor into theirinteraction, keeping it true to the way that real teens would react.

 Musically in "Teen Titans," we're doing anything and everything that isappropriate for the feel of the show.
 The music will vary, in some cases, forevery show or even within a specific show.
 One time it might be jazzy loungemusic, and, in another, it will be techno, to help with the mood or feel of theshow.
 I don't feel like this show will ever be traditional musically in the waywe were with Batman or Superman.

 Q: You've worked on other shows with superheroes - how is "Teen Titans" different?

-realistic, more filmic.
-We took a comic book story and told it in the style of a
+GM: "Batman," "Superman" and "Justice League" broke new ground.
+No one ever tried toportray superheroes in that way before.
+The style of storytelling was morerealistic, more filmic.
+We took a comic book story and told it in the style of amovie.